REQUESTS & DEDICATIONS

-BHBN Hospital Radio is proud to announce it has received five nominations for the national Hospital Radio Awards!
+BHBN Hospital Radio is incredibly proud to announce Technical Director, Dave Horton, has received the prestigious John Witney Award for outstanding service to Hospital Radio.

 Phillip Stoneman, 23, from Edgbaston, said: